 Inclusive technology refers to those programs, settings, extensions and apps that enable everyone to get the most out of their computer, tablet or phone.
 Assistive technology software and built-in settings can help with things like screen magnification, changing text colour and size, text-to-speech and screenreading, speech recognition, and grammar and spell checking.
 This guide is intended to help you access information and make use of technology in a way that meets your needs.
 This includes information about what you can do with existing software on University PCs, and information about apps and browser extensions you might want to try.

 We cannot endorse any software other than that supported by IT, but you may find some of the free software mentioned in this guide useful.

 If you have any questions, please don't hesitate to contact us by emailing firstname.lastname@example.org

 We also have a range of videos designed to introduce you to the Library and show you how to use our resources.
 Watch our videos now!

 The Study Advice Team offer study guides, workshops, individual advice sessions, and much more to make your studying more effective and successful.
-See the Study Advice webpages for more information, or pop into their Reception Desk on the Ground Floor of the URS Building.
+See the Study Advice webpages for more information, or pop into their Reception Desk on the Ground Floor of the Library.

-Also on the Ground Floor of the URS building is the Maths Support Centre.
-They offer guides, workshops and individual support on maths, statistics, psychometric tests and much more.
+You can also get help with maths on Ground Floor of the Library.
+Maths Support offer guides, workshops and individual support on maths, statistics, psychometric tests and much more.
 Explore their guidance by visiting the Maths Support webpages.